 Let go is simpler than we think when we have as anchors body and breath awareness.
 These two become our best allies in the process of de-identify ourselves of our emotions and our feelings.
 Through my years as a yoga student and teacher, I have found that good a good Ying yoga teacher always make the most of the practice guiding the students further/deeper from the body towards emotional awareness, instigating curiosity for the students to explore and let go of emotions, memories that are in the way to be joyful, happier, healthier, lighter.
-Ying Yoga classes have been in my experience opportunities to dive deeper into my shadows and these corners that I don’t want to face, and providing that I am ready and the intention is clear, letting them go.
+Yin Yoga classes have been in my experience opportunities to allow students to dive deeper into the shadows and corners that most of us avoid.
+Providing a physical practice that is safe, relaxing and expansive, allows the letting go.
 The body becomes a tool towards self-knowledge and liberation.